2014 Ten Most Expensive Books

 Rothschild’s Book of Hours – 150-page prayer book, created around 1505, is recognized as a masterpiece of Renaissance art.
 It includes thumbnails of Flemish masters such as Horenbout Gerard, Gerard David, Alexander and Simon Bening.
 Book of Hours is so called because it contains a “clock” – prayers and hymns for daily church services, which are supposed to read at the appointed time.
 In the XIX century manuscript was owned by Baron Anselm von Rothschild and stored in the collection of the Austrian family until the first half of the XX century.
 In 1938, the Nazis confiscated it, but in 1998 returned to Austria to the Rothschilds family.
 Baroness Bettina Rothschild year later put it up for auction Christie’s, where it was sold at a cost almost three times higher than the estimate.
 Two recent books remain at incognito owners.

 ‘Birds of America’ by John James Audubon.
-Huge – 127 centimeters tall book – contains 435 hand-colored prints of engravings depicting birds.
+Huge – 127 centimeters tall book, contains 435 hand-colored prints of engravings depicting birds.
 Drawings made a life-size by American naturalist John Audubon, who in 1820 set out to portray all the birds of North America.
 Six kinds of them by now extinct.
-The book was printed in Edinburgh and London in the 20-30-ies of the XIX century.
-Its first edition (180-200 copies) are considered masterpieces of books and the greatest rarity.
-Now in the world there are 119 complete copies of them, only 11 are in private collections.
-In 2010, at Sotheby’s in London a copy of the first edition of “Birds of America” was acquired by London-based art dealer Michael Tollemah.
+The book printed in Edinburgh and London in the 20-30-ies of the XIX century.
+Its first edition (180-200 copies) are masterpieces of books and the greatest rarity.
+Now in the world there are 119 complete copies of them, and only 11 are in private collections.
+In 2010, London-based art dealer Michael Tollemah acquired a copy of the first edition of “Birds of America” at Sotheby’s in London.

-“The Canterbury Tales” are considered the main work of the father of English poetry Geoffrey Chaucer, although it was never completed.
+“The Canterbury Tales” – considered the main work of the father of English poetry Geoffrey Chaucer, although it was never completed.
 Imbued with realism collection of poems and prose novels, written in the late XIV century Middle English, anticipated English Renaissance literature.
-Chaucer, who is known as one of the founders of the English national literature, the first to write essays not in Latin but in his native language.
-A book was published in 1477 by English pioneer William Caxton.
-Only 12 copies of the first edition survived, and only one was exhibited in 1998 at Christie’s auction, it came to private collectors: acquired by a group of London merchants for $ 11.1 million.
-For the first time at auction, “The Canterbury Tales” were sold in 1776 for £ 6.
+Chaucer, known as one of the founders of the English national literature, the first to write essays not in Latin but in his native language.
+A book published in 1477 by English pioneer William Caxton.
+Only 12 copies of the first edition survived, and only one was in 1998 at Christie’s auction.
+It came to private collectors: acquired by a group of London merchants for $ 11.1 million.
+For the first time at auction, “The Canterbury Tales” – sold in 1776 for £ 6.

 The Constitution of George Washington (1789).
 Edition, printed by order of George Washington in 1789, is part of the book of Acts of Congress of the United States and contains personal notes of president.
 There is a text of the Constitution, the Bill of Rights, a bill to establish the Department of State, the Treasury and the War Department.
-Experts point out that the book is in very good condition after the president’s death in 1799 copy is kept at his residence for fifty years.
+According to experts, the book is in very good condition.
+After the president’s death in 1799 copy is at his residence for fifty years.
 Then it belonged to his nephew Lawrence Washington, who sold it at auction for $ 13.
-The second time the rarity was at public auction in 1976, when it was acquired by collector Richard Dietrich.
-In 2012, a copy of the Constitution was bought by Women’s Association of Mount Vernon, dealing among other things, with the preservation of residence of Washington.
+The second time the rarity was at public auction in 1976, when collector Richard Dietrich acquired it.
+In 2012, Women’s Association of Mount Vernon bought a copy of the Constitution, in addition to other things, preserved in the residence of Washington.

-This copy of the first edition of William Shakespeare’s plays was published in 1623 by John Heminges and Henry Condell who worked in Shakespeare Company.
+This copy of the first edition of William Shakespeare’s plays published in 1623 by John Heminges and Henry Condell who worked in Shakespeare Company.
 Title reads “Mr. William Shakespeare’s comedy, chronicles and tragedies.
 Printed with accurate and authentic texts.
-“The emphasis on authenticity is made in an attempt to scam the works of Shakespeare, the rights to which were originally bought by the publisher Thomas Peviar.
-Companions of Shakespeare, who decided on their own to issue his plays, too, redeemed from different publishers rights to them, dealt with “pirated” version and recreated the work in the author’s version.
-The book was printed in full size printed sheet that the printer designated in Latin «in folio».
+“The emphasis on authenticity made in an attempt to scam the works of Shakespeare, the rights to which were originally bought by the publisher Thomas Peviar.
+Companions of Shakespeare, who decided on their own to issue his plays, too, redeemed from different publishers rights to them.
+Besides, dealt with “pirated” version and recreated the work in the author’s version.
+The book in full size printed sheet that the printer designated in Latin «in folio».
 The “First Folio” included 36 of Shakespeare’s plays – almost all pieces except the “Pericles” and “Two noble kinsmen”.
-Folio contains 998 pages of large format, and the text is printed in two columns.
+Folio, in particular, contains 998 pages of large format, and the text printed in two columns.
 For today have survived only 40 complete copies of the first edition of which in private hands are only two.
 The owners kept incognito.